mpumelelo-ndlovu/rt-control/README.md

 - Replace the servo with a BLDC ESC or H-bridge by writing a new `IActuator`.
 - Publish telemetry to ROS2, log to CSV, or feed commands into a safety supervisor microcontroller.
 - Add unit tests around `Controller::computePid` to validate tuning when you adjust gains.
+- Introduce a `--config path.toml` loader to bundle multiple parameters per robot profile.
+- Wrap the binary with a systemd service that sets CPU affinity and governor before launch.